Limerick win historic All-Ireland three-in-a-row

 No matter what the Cats threw at them, Limerick - who lost last year's Hurler of the Year Cian Lynch to injury prior to the game - were able to withstand the blows and respond.

-Their brilliant half forward line of Hegarty, Kyle Hayes and Tom Morrissey were instrumental in Limerick joining Kilkenny, Cork and Tipperary as the only teams to win a three-in-a-row of All-Ireland senior hurling titles.
+Hegarty was part of a lethal half forward line alongside Kyle Hayes and Tom Morrissey who were instrumental in Limerick joining Kilkenny, Cork and Tipperary as the only teams to win a three-in-a-row of All-Ireland senior hurling titles.

 Hegarty strikes first for Limerick